wujiashu0421/SPART/docs/source/Tutorial.rst

 Inverse Dynamics
 ================

-Similarly for the inverse dynamics the acceleration of the base-spacecraft and the joint need to be specified and then a function to compute the inverse dynamics is available.
+For the inverse dynamics, the acceleration of the base-spacecraft and the joints need to be specified and then a function to compute the inverse dynamics is available.

 .. code-block:: matlab